a-samoylov/joomla-cms/GSoC_submission.md

 **Instructions for implementing the component** have been created and you can find them [here](https://docs.joomla.org/J4.x:Adding_an_API_to_a_Joomla_Component).

 ## More Work
 We covered almost all the components we wanted!
-But three webservices remained in the work: com_finder, com_media.
+But two webservices remained in the work: com_finder and com_media.

 To the additional task that was associated with the entity level, we did not have enough time to design a solution for it in full.